 32. The repayment of the holders of the securitisation positions shall not have been structured to depend predominantly on the sale of assets securing the underlying exposures.

-The Loan Agreements are consumer loans whose repayment is not dependent on the sale of a specific asset.
+The Loan Agreements are auto loans whose repayment is not dependent on the sale of the relevant Vehicle, since no mortgage or privilege is registered on any Vehicle, no other title to the Vehicle remains with the Seller.